The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/implementation.md

 After this transaction confirms, lottery state flips to DRAWING.
 The frontend polls the contract and updates the UI when the winner gets announced.

-### Cross-Chain Claims (Where OnlySwaps Shines)
+### Cross-Chain Claims (Where only swaps Shines)

 This is where it gets interesting.

 When a winner wants their prize on a different chain, they call `claimPrizeCrossChain`.
-The contract handles the OnlySwaps integration, but the frontend needs to feed it the right parameters.
+The contract handles the only swaps integration, but the frontend needs to feed it the right parameters.

 Look at `src/components/ClaimPrize.jsx`: